nodejs/node/doc/api/child_process.md

 output on this fd is expected to be line delimited JSON objects.

-When specifying the [`stdio`][] option, the value *must* be a JSON Array containing at least one item with value `'ipc'` or a `TypeError` will be thrown.
+When specifying the [`stdio`][] option, the value *must* be a JSON Array containing exactly one item with value `'ipc'` or an error will be thrown.
 For instance:

 ```js